Tamirat-T/collaboraton/README.md

 # collaboraton
-colla boratein this new project this is from tamirat Tilahun
+colla boratein this new project this is from tamirat Tilahu